daxxded/Nadiya/README.md

 This repository now contains a playable vertical slice prototype for **Nadiya Simulator**, a compact isometric life-sim that blends chaotic humor, grounded emotional beats, and locally hosted AI-driven dialogue.
 The original narrative and systems design remains available in [`docs/design.md`](docs/design.md).

 The latest update stretches the day in both directions.
 Dawn now unfolds inside Nadiya’s apartment: wake at 06:40, sprint through shower/clothes/bag prep, and only then head out.
 The camera tracks her across every room and into the new bathroom while floating thought bubbles blurt the intrusive “im hungry”/“i hate people” musings you asked for.
 After a 10-second tram commute the school exterior, hallway, and classroom phases render on a scrolling isometric canvas with the same self-talk system and a vending machine that finally respects her €10 starting cash.
 The HUD clock remains clickable when you want to skip the real-time schedule, and all doors and transitions now require an explicit Enter press.
+Home itself was furnished with isometric couches, plants, wardrobes, and kitchen counters; Nadiya now swaps between walk cycles and an eating pose when she raids the counter snack stash.

 ## Getting Started